envoyproxy/learnenvoy/_articles/ssl.md

 To deploy this to production, you’ll need the certificate for the site you own.
 If you don’t already have this, [Let’s Encrypt](https://letsencrypt.org) provides free and automatable certificates.
-For testing, you can generate a private key file `key.pem` and self-signed certificate `cert.pem` using OpenSSL.
+For testing, you can generate a private key file `example-com.key` and self-signed certificate `example-com.crt` using OpenSSL.
 The only important detail it will as you for is the Common Name.
 We’ll use `example.com`:

 ```console
 $ openssl req -x509 -newkey rsa:4096 -keyout example-com.key -out example-com.crt -days 365